 Packard– Packard resembled an aging widow that is forced to hock the family jewels to keep up appearances in the immediate postwar years.
 The company had done incredible work in building its engines under lend lease for use in the famous Mustang fighter, and Packard 12 cylinders were standard engines in PT boats.
 (Like the one that future president John F. Kennedy skippered in the south Pacific).

 The company had introduced a new line of cars in 1941 dubbed the Clipper and these would be the line that survived the war.

 Packard’s fate as an independent automaker was sealed by March of 1946, but it just didn’t know it yet.The company would stick with the still contemporary “Clipper” models while developing what amounted to a clumsy face lift for ’49.
-The senior Packards that had taken on Cadillac and Lincoln were gone forever (The prewar dies had been sold to the Russians) and the car would be a medium priced make forthwith.
+The senior Packards that had taken on Cadillac and Lincoln were gone forever, and the car would be a medium priced make forthwith.

 This put the car squarely in the sweet spot that the Big Three would defend to the last ditch, and that meant that Packard would have to meet them on every front.
 This was absurd.
 The company had never made more than a few million dollars in its best years and when price and selling competition returned to the market, it was doomed.

 Willys: Far and away, the most famous vehicle of the second world war was the General Purpose Light Scout Car -The Jeep.